meirisoda/obsidian/School/Fall2023/NTRN201/Notes/Module 10 - Vitamins and Minerals.md

 - Liver
 - Fortified milk and breakfast cereals
 - Dark leafy greens, sweet potatoes, carrots, cantaloupe, apricots
-- can also be synthesized from plant pigments!! ()
+- can also be synthesized from plant pigments!! (beta-carotene to vitamin A)

 | Deficiency | Toxicity |
 | --- | --- |